 - View virtual machines managed by the VMware vCenter in the management server GUI.
 The VMs and Templates inventory view appears under Navigation > Virtual machines. - View the backup status of these machines in the vCenter Server.
 This information appears in the virtual machine summary (Summary > Annotations) or on the Virtual Machines tab for every host, datacenter, folder or entire vCenter Server. - Automatically register virtual machines created by Acronis Backup in the vCenter Server inventory. - Automatically deploy agents to the ESX(i) hosts managed by the vCenter Server.
-After you create a backup plan, an agent is deployed to each host or cluster whose virtual machines are included in the backup plan.
-Each host will take one license from the license server.
+After you create a backup plan, an agent is deployed to each host whose virtual machines are included in the backup plan.